 Even though camcorders are not as popular as they used to be, the Vixia HF R700 is still a great alternative for anyone that’s looking to shoot a lot of short videos often.
-The Vixia HF is ideal for families, fun times and travel memories.
-It’s 3.28 megapixel Full HD CMOS Image Sensor allows you to capture your moments in a crisp 1920 x 1080 resolution, and its battery life lasts about 180 minutes which is long enough for most people to work with.
-The video camera is also equipped with a DIGIC DV4 image processor, which allows you to record brighter dark scenes and records in AVCHD and MP4 formats for easier sharing.
-With these features, it just might be the best vlogging camera you might come across at that price.
+The Vixia HF is ideal for families, fun times, and travel memories.
+Its 3.28 megapixel Full HD CMOS Image Sensor allows you to capture your moments in a crisp 1920 x 1080 resolution, and its battery life lasts about 180 minutes, which is about the same as the Zoom Q3HD camcorder.

-Launched in 2016, the Canon Vixia HF R700 is an entry level camcorder that offers a lot of value for its sub $200 price tag.
-It comes with a 32x optical zoom lens, making it very suitable for shooting long distance action without interrupting the scene.
+Launched in 2016, the Canon Vixia HF R700 is an entry-level camcorder that offers a lot of value for its sub $200 price tag.
+It comes with a 32x optical zoom lens, making it very suitable for shooting long-distance action without interrupting the scene.
 If you’re not sure if these features are right for you, take a look at our guide on how to choose the best digital camera.

 The 57x advanced zoom isn’t the only trick that the Vixia HF R700 Camcorder has in store.
-It also features a Zoom Framing Assist setting that allows you to keep track of your subject, Intelligent Image Stabilization where involuntary camera movements & shaking get corrected, and a Super Range Optical Stabilizer which maintains continuous adjustment when shooting at wide angle focal lengths.
+It also features a Zoom Framing Assist setting that allows you to keep track of your subject, Intelligent Image Stabilization where involuntary camera movements and shaking get corrected, and a Super Range Optical Stabilizer which maintains continuous adjustment when shooting at wide-angle focal lengths.
+The Canon Vixia can get you those crisp, clear shots, especially with the SuperRange Optical Image Stabilizer corrections, but the camera’s rather limited in onboard storage memory.
 Due to a lack of onboard memory, the HFR700 directly records into a memory card, but if an SD card isn’t enough, the camera also accommodates SDXC cards, which have a capacity of up to 2048 GB.
-It however doesn’t have 4K video recording capabilities like the Panasonic Lumix LX10.
+It however doesn’t have 4K video recording capabilities like the Panasonic Lumix LX10 or the Sony FDRX3000.